ouspg/CompSec/Lab5_ChipWhisperer/README.md

 9. On *Generic settings*, change *Number of traces* and *Traces per set* to 2

-This is because that if you want to test reference patter from trace, you can test it with different one and not itself. (selvennä?)

 10. Save the project file as *rsa_test_2bytes.cwp* or any other name or location that you can find easily.

 Next four steps are actual trace captures.
 You will be saving 8 traces total.
 Notice that their indexing goes from 0-7.